Plaisance of Antioch: Insular issues

 Plaisance's husband, King Henry, died on 18 January 1253, leaving the throne to their son, Hugh II.
 The High Court promptly accepted Plaisance as the guardian of the infant king and regent of the Kingdom of Cyprus in his name.
 The government of the mainland kingdom fell to its constable and incumbent bailli, John of Arsuf; then to the constable's cousin John, count of Jaffa; and then again to the constable.

-The archbishop of Nicosia, Hugh of Fagiano, who had gone into exile because of a quarrel with King Henry, returned after his death; he probably expected more freedom of action now that a woman led the government.

-Yet he soon came into a conflict with Queen Plaisance too and with just about everyone else, from the clergy and the nobles to his own parishioners.
-He complained to Pope Alexander IV that the queen refused to defend him, and the pope reprimanded her for an alleged mistreatment of the archbishop.
+The archbishop of Nicosia, Hugh of Fagiano, who had gone into exile due to a quarrel with King Henry, returned after his death; he probably expected more freedom of action now that a woman led the government.
+Yet he soon came into conflict with Plaisance too-and with the clergy, the nobles, and his parishioners.
+He complained to Pope Alexander IV that the queen refused to defend him, and Alexander reprimanded her for an alleged mistreatment of the archbishop.
 (Note: Archimandrite Kyprianos wrote in the 18th century that Plaisance was responsible for the reorganization of the Church in Cyprus.
 Relying on Stephen of Lusignan and Gianfrancesco Loredan, writers from the 16th and 17th century respectively, Kyprianos states that in 1255 Plaisance wrote to Pope Alexander to request a solution for the conflict between the Latin and Greek clergy in Cyprus, resulting in the pope's issuance of the Bulla Cypria.
 Contemporary sources do not mention the queen or any other secular authority with respect to the Bulla Cypria.
 She most likely had nothing to do with it.)